qlycool/art-voice-agent-accelerator/README.md

 # **ARTVoice Accelerator Framework**

-**TL;DR**: Ship real-time voice agents on Azure— single hyperscale platform, omnichannel (ACS telephony included), code‑first, and modular by default.
+> **TL;DR**: Build real-time voice agents on Azure—one hyperscale stack, omnichannel (ACS), code-first, modular, ops-friendly & extensible.

 <img src="utils/images/ARTAGENT.png" align="right" height="220" alt="ARTAgent Logo" />

 You own the agentic design; this repo handles the end-to-end voice plumbing.
 We keep a clean separation of concerns—telephony (ACS), app middleware, AI inference loop (STT → LLM → TTS), and orchestration—so you can swap parts without starting from zero.
 We know, shipping voice agents is more than “voice-to-voice.”
 You need predictable latency budgets, media handoffs, error paths, channel fan-out, barge-in, noise cancellation, and more.
 This framework gives you the e2e working spine so you can focus on what differentiates you— your tools, agentic design, and orchestration logic (multi-agent ready).

 <details closed>
-<summary><h4>The what and why of this accelerator</h4></summary>
+<summary><h3>The what and why behind this accelerator</h3></summary>

 ## **What you get**

 - **Omnichannel, including first-class telephony**.
 Azure Communication Services (ACS) integration for PSTN, SIP transfer, IVR/DTMF routing, and number provisioning—extendable for contact centers and custom IVR trees.

 - **Transport that scales**.
 FastAPI + WebSockets for true bidirectional streaming; runs locally and scales out in Kubernetes.
-We include simple classes to wire your UI WebSocket client or loop back into ACS—the plumbing is done.
+Leverages ACS bidirectional media streaming for low-latency ingest/playback (barge-in ready), with helper classes to wire your UI WebSocket client or loop back into ACS— the plumbing is done for you.

 - **Model freedom**.
 Use GPT-family or your provider of choice behind a slim adapter; swap models without touching the transport.